Virtual Town Hall

 Sponsored by the National Mass Violence Victimization Resource Center

-Join the National Mass Violence Victimization Resource Center (NMVVRC) for a timely discussion on victim-centric mass violence incident recovery and resilience.
+Join the National Mass Violence Victimization Resource Center (NMVVRC) for a timely discussion on hate-motivated mass violence crimes: addressing victim, survivor & community impact.

 At the conclusion of the National Town Hall, participants will be able to:

-- Identify the long-term impact of mass violence crimes on victims, survivors, and communities.
+- Identify the scope and prevalence of mass violence crimes motivated by hate.

 Eugenia Pedley is the Senior Program Manager for Mass Violence and Terrorism at the Office for Victims of Crime (OVC) within the U.S. Department of Justice.
 Since joining OVC in June 2012, Ms. Pedley has worked with communities and organizations across the country that request Antiterrorism and Emergency Assistance Program (AEAP) funding to support victims of these incidents.
 She provides guidance on grant development, technical assistance on victim support programs, and grant monitoring; and led the development of the Helping Victims of Mass Violence and Terrorism: Planning, Response, Recovery, and Resources Toolkit.
 She also manages a number of mass violence awards and programs that work to prepare for and respond to these incidents.
 Ms. Pedley has a background in law enforcement intelligence working for the FBI and other federal agencies prior to joining OVC.